CEXT-Dan/PyRx/README.md

 Embeds Python (3.12) and wxPython(4.2.1) into a loadable ARX module

-Read ths install info here https://github.com/CEXT-Dan/PyRx/blob/main/READMEINSTALL.md Get the latest build from https://github.com/CEXT-Dan/PyRx/releases
+Read ths install info here https://github.com/CEXT-Dan/PyRx/blob/main/READMEINSTALL.md<br/>
+Get the latest build from https://github.com/CEXT-Dan/PyRx/releases

-On loading the ARX/BRX/GRX/ZRX module, the following commands are added to AutoCAD
+On loading the ARX/BRX/GRX/ZRX module, the following commands are added to AutoCAD<br/>
-PYLOAD:
+PYLOAD:<br/>
-Use this command to load your python modules.
+Use this command to load your python modules.<br/>

-PYRELOAD:
+PYRELOAD:<br/>
-Use this command to reload your python modules.
+Use this command to reload your python modules.<br/>

-PYCMDPROMPT:
+PYCMDPROMPT:<br/>
-Provides simple access to the python interpreter
+Provides simple access to the python interpreter <br/>

-PYRXVER:
+PYRXVER:<br/>
-Prints the ARX module version
+Prints the ARX module version<br/>

-Autolisp:
+Autolisp:<br/>
-(pyload PATH) returns  T or nil
+(pyload PATH) returns  T or nil<br/>
-(pyloaded) returns a list of loaded modules
+(pyloaded) returns a list of loaded modules<br/>

 #PyRx sample: